Tanja Kleut: Technology is a door opener

 How important is digital accessibility to you?

 I have always been focused on accessibility.
 If I want to get access to any content, it is through the technology.
 I lost my sight when I was 12 years old.
-Very early, I realized that the only way to get access to books and learning materials was with usage of technology.
+Very early, I realised that the only way to get access to books and learning materials was with usage of technology.
 At that time, schoolbooks were available in paper format only, and I was not able to continue reading and studying in that way anymore.
 Thus, I was digitizing paper books in accessible digital formats with optical character recognition (OCR) software and then reading books with a screen reader and refreshable braille display.
 In that way I had access to learning materials.
 Technology was a door opener for me.
 Since then, technology has become more mainstream, and accessibility has evolved in the publishing industry.

 Among other things, the disability rights movement asks for the right to access information: if the information is digital, then it is a matter of digital accessibility.
 Digital accessibility is my first passion: it is at the same time work, passion and daily reality.
 Seeing that I can help as an accessibility expert by providing constructive feedback, collaborate with the teams that are able to implement the changes so that information becomes accessible: this is rewarding.